 “You know,” said Andy, obviously annoyed he’d been ignored, “I always thought that maybe you were a ghost, man.
 I mean, you speak about the ghosts like they’re all your friends, which figures because it’s not like you have any friends.
 You’re always staring dramatically into the distance, you never talk to anyone, and you’re always so... so... pale.”

-“Better than looking like a genetically mutated pumpkin,” Tony muttered, not bothering to turn and face Andy.
+“Better than looking like a genetically mutated pumpkin,” Tony muttered, not bothering to turn and face him.
 Jean let out a sound that was half a laugh, half a shriek, like the sound a cat makes when you stand on its tail.

 Andy stood up, sticking out his chest like a threatened bullfrog.
 “You- “

-“Good morning, everyone!” the producer interrupted as he strode into the room, ten minutes late as usual.
+“Good morning, everyone!”
+The producer interrupted as he strode into the room, ten minutes late as usual.
 He was followed by Dave, the new production worker, who was wearing a neon orange shirt and clutching a precariously balanced stack of papers that shuddered as he sat gingerly on the edge of an armchair.
 A twig in the blond bird’s nest of Dave’s hair was sticking up vertically and dark circles shaded his eyes, as if he hadn’t slept for weeks, but he still looked infuriatingly happy to be there.

-“Right, so here’s what’ happening in the new episode,” the producer bellowed, waving his hands around in vague circles as he spoke.
+“Right, so here’s what’s happening in the new episode,” the producer bellowed, waving his hands around in vague circles as he spoke.
 “We go into this haunted military hospital, which is haunted by the legendary spirit of Tommy the soldier who died from a gangrenous right leg or some such shit.
 You following me so far?
 Any questions?”
 He looked pointedly at Tony.

 “Timothy,” Tony muttered in annoyance.